Coronation of George V and Mary: Music

-1913 painting by John Henry Frederick Bacon, depicting the coronation service.
+1913 painting by John Henry Frederick Bacon, showing the interior of Westminster Abbey set up for the Coronation.

 The director of music, as in 1902, was Sir Frederick Bridge.
 As at the previous event, Bridge aimed to produce a celebration of four hundred years of English music, including work by Thomas Tallis, John Merbecke and George Frederick Handel.
 Bridge himself wrote a new anthem, Rejoice in the Lord, O ye righteous, the tenor solo for which was performed by Edward Lloyd.
 The organist was Walter Alcock, who also wrote a new setting for the Sanctus.
 Sir Hubert Parry wrote an orchestral introduction for his setting of Psalm 122, I was glad which had made a great impact at the 1902 coronation, and also a new setting of the Te Deum, which was less well received, perhaps because the choir was exhausted at the end of the three-hour service.
 More successful was a new setting of the Gloria by Charles Villiers Stanford which was also used at the coronations of 1937 and 1953.
 New orchestral music included a Coronation March by Edward Elgar, who despite being awarded the Order of Merit in the coronation honours list, inexplicably refused to attend in person.